PyCQA/baron/docs/index.rst

 * the :file:`type` key tells the type of the FST node (e.g.
   "function", "assignment", "class")
-* the :file:`position_in_rendering_list` key is the rendering position of the the node compared to its parent node.
+* the :file:`position_in_rendering_list` key is the rendering position of the node compared to its parent node.
 This is especially needed when the character pointed on is actually not a node itself but only a part of a parent node.
 It's a little complicated but don't worry, examples will follow.